LONDON IN THE MIDDLE AGES

 By Tim Lambert

 The last Roman soldier left Britain in 407 AD.
-Afterwards, during the so-called Dark Ages London was probably abandoned.
+Afterwards London was probably abandoned.
 There may have been a few people living inside the walls by fishing or farming but London ceased to be a town.
 But soon it rose again.
 A new town appeared outside the walls on the site of Covent Garden.
 It was much smaller than Roman London with perhaps 10,000 inhabitants.